Taliban declare victory from Kabul airport tarmac after US withdrawal – KION546

 By Sheena McKenzie, CNN

-The airport that in recent weeks had been the epicenter of a frantic Western evacuation mission was transformed into a stage for Taliban celebrations after the final US plane departed just before midnight on Monday night, bringing an end to America’s longest war.
+The airport that in recent weeks had been the epicenter of a frantic Western evacuation mission was transformed into a stage for Taliban celebrations after the final US plane departed just before midnight on Monday, bringing an end to America’s longest war.

 Videos showed Taliban fighters filling the night air with gunfire and walking through the airport.
 As the sun rose on Tuesday, footage showed the militants making their way through an abandoned hanger strewn with equipment the US left behind.